brand book

 COMMUNICATIONS GUIDELINES

-Audience Filters:If you created numerous brand personas, here you will identify if your tone of voice or communication strategy will be the same for all or if it will vary based on each persona.
+Audience Filters: If you have created numerous brand personas, you will need to identify whether your tone of voice or communication strategy will be the same for all, or if it will vary based on each persona..

 VISUAL IDENTITY

-• Editorial style guide — Its style and guidelines used for consistent presentation, usage and kind of photography guidelines, formatting, and structure for blog posts.
-Social Media — posting guidelines, visual identity, and strategy.
+• Social Media — posting guidelines, visual identity, and strategy.
 You can include post and layout examples and Profile and Banner photos here.